kubegems/kubegems/README.md

 ## Contributing

+If you find this project useful, help us:

+- Support the development of this project and star this repo! ⭐
+- If you use the KubeGems in a production environment, add yourself to the list of production [adopters](./ADOPTERS.md) 👌
+- Help new users with issues they may encounter 🙋
+- Send a pull request with your new features and bug fixes 🚀

 We very much welcome your contribution and sharing in the KubeGems community in the fields of platform experience, standardized application, plugin sharing, etc.

-If you are a user of KubeGems, have a deep understanding of Kubernetes, agree with the technical route, and have great demand within the enterprise, we welcome you to participate in the development of the KubeGems project

 More information refer to [CONTRIBUTING.md](https://github.com/kubegems/kubegems/blob/main/CONTRIBUTING.md).

-## Let us know who is using KubeGems

-You can submit issues to tell us about your case.

 ## License